 - 1/4 cup firmly packed light brown sugar

 - 1 teaspoon baking powder

 - 1/4 teaspoon salt I used fine sea salt

-- First lets combine all ingredients for the ginger-lime crumb topping in a small bowl and stir until the mixture is crumbly.
+- Combine all ingredients for the almond crumb topping in a small bowl and stir until the mixture is crumbly.